 1. The Widespread Usage of Email

 Over the years many new forms of communication have emerged.
 Despite this emergence, email marketing has remained strong and is continuing to grow.
-With these email marketing stats in mind, it’s hard to ignore the potential of a great email marketing campaign.
+With this email marketing stat in mind, it’s hard to ignore the potential of a great email marketing campaign.

 3. Email Delivers a Strong Return on Investment